 Model Airplane News: David, you are always coming up with unique and amazing projects.
-Tell us about this big beautiful bird.
+Tell us about your latest project.

 David Wigley: What we have here is my master plug for a 1/6-scale F-101B Voodoo.
 The aircraft was a high-performance 1950s’ jet interceptor, designed by McDonnell Aircraft.
 Ultimately, it was developed as a nuclear-armed fighter-bomber for the Tactical Air Command and as a photo reconnaissance aircraft.
 The F-101A version set a number of world speed records for jet-powered aircraft, including fastest airspeed (1,207.6mph) in 1957, and the aircraft operated in the reconnaissance role up until 1979.